-There may be a time when your cat will require a procedure or surgery for his continued health.
+There may be a time when your cat will require a procedure or surgery for their continued health.
 At the time of surgery your cat will require anesthesia which will be carefully administered and monitored by our veterinary staff.
 Knowing the basics about how anesthesia will be used in cat surgery and the recovery basics will help to ease your mind while your kitty is under our care.

 Anesthesia may be deemed necessary when a procedure needs to be performed where the cat will be immobilized or if the procedure would otherwise cause pain or distress that is beyond what the cat can comfortably tolerate.
-We want you to feel absolutely comfortable with our hospital, staff and recommendations and anytime sedation is being recommended, we want to reassure you that our veterinary staff is here to answer any questions and provide any assistance that will make the procedure easier for you and your cat.
+We want you to feel absolutely comfortable with our hospital, staff, and recommendations and anytime sedation is being recommended, we want to reassure you that our veterinary staff is here to answer any questions and provide any assistance that will make the procedure easier for you and your cat.

 Because cats have specific needs, it is important to make sure that veterinary anesthesia protocols are followed properly to prepare your cat for surgery.
 We make it our priority to ensure that your cat is in optimal health before any surgery is performed.
 Therefore, our veterinarian will always recommend some diagnostic testing before the procedure to ensure that we have a complete picture of your cat’s physical health.